Colchicine

 What should I do if I forget to take or use this medication?

-If you are told by your doctor to take colchicine regularly and if you forget to take a dose, take it as soon as you remember.
+If you are told by your doctor to take colchicine regularly and have forgotten to take a dose, take it as soon as you remember.
 Then take your next dose at the usual time.
 Do not take two doses to make up for the missed dose.

 What precautions should I take when taking or using this medication?